Everest Base Camp Trek with Helicopter Return

 The view from Everest View Hotel is spectacular, with Phortse village visible.
 It also offers a fantastic Everest panorama view.

-You then descend towards another fascinating village of the Everest region, Khumung, where you will have lunch.
+You then descend towards Khumung, another fascinating village in the Everest region, where you will have lunch.
 Stationed is a terraced slope.

-Khumjung is popular for its fame as the Sherpa village with the most Everest Summiteers.
+Khumjung is famous for its fame as the Sherpa village with the most Everest Summiteers.
 It’s been claimed that every house in Khumjung village has one individual that has summitted Everest.

-Another exciting part of this village is the mysterious-looking skull which is said to have been of the “Yeti” in the Khumjung monastery.
+Another exciting part of this village is the mysterious-looking skull, which is said to have belonged to the “Yeti” in the Khumjung monastery.

-Also, there is a school established by Sir Edmund Hillary decades before, which still operates to this day.
+Also, a school established by Sir Edmund Hillary decades before still operates today.
 On your return journey to Namche Bazaar, you will visit the famous Yak Farm and descend to Namche.

 Everest Views